ReptarK/log8415-project/README.md

 - Add/Edit functions
 - Push changes to *master* branch and it will automatically deploy to azure cloud serverless functions

+### Compile & Run
+To test the functions app locally, simply run this command in the console
+> func start

+This will create an API to call the functions: localhost:PORT/api/FUNCTION_1

 ## How to create a project from scratch
 ### Functions app project
 #### Create a functions app project